Four Tips for First Time IT Managers

 You may not think that new powers will go to your head, but many new IT managers have failed because they have abused members of their team, some of whom may have been former coworkers.
 As a manger, your job is to motivate and coordinate your team while keeping them accountable.
 Your job is not to rule with an iron fist.
 Respect the people you manage, and remember that it is their labors, not yours, that ultimately get projects done.

 The final and perhaps most important thing for first time IT managers to remember is to be conscientious.
 Don’t assume that because you have been promoted you suddenly know everything.
 Approach your duties with patience, humility, and endless curiosity, and you have a much better shot at at succeeding.
-If you are moving up the corporate ladder and want to continue your march up, use the employment resources available from TekPartners to help you realize your goals.
+If you are moving up the corporate ladder and want to continue your march up, get in touch with INSPYR Solutions to help you realize your goals.